Immersions and translation structures I: The space of structures on the pointed disk: Fusing planar surfaces

 \subsection{The Fusion Theorem}

-\name{sect:fusion theorem} The main goal of this section is to prove the following theorem.
+The main goal of this section is to prove the following theorem.

-\begin{theorem}[Generalized Fusion Theorem] \name{thm:generalized fusion} Let $\sP$ denote any non-empty collection of trivial surfaces.
+\begin{theorem}[Generalized Fusion Theorem] Let $\sP$ denote any non-empty collection of trivial surfaces.
 Then there is a unique trivial surface $R$ which satisfies the following statements: \begin{enumerate} \item[(I)] For each $P \in \sP$, $P \imm R$. \item[(II)] For all planar surfaces $Q$, if $P \imm Q$ for all $P \in \sP$, then $R \imm Q$. \end{enumerate} \end{theorem} We call $R$ the fusion of the surfaces in $\sP$, and use notation for $R$ as described under the statement of Theorem \ref{thm:main fusion}.
-We establish some simple properties of the fusion operation.

-\begin{corollary}[Properties of the Fusion] \name{prop:fusion properties} Let $P$ and $Q$ be arbitrary trivial surfaces.
-Then, the following statements hold: \begin{enumerate} \item $P \imm Q$ if and only if $P \fuse Q = Q$. \item If the there is a planar surface $R$ so that $P \emb R$ and $Q \imm R$ then $P \emb (P \fuse Q)$. \item \com{Used in Proposition \ref{prop:finite open disks}.} {\em (generalized union)} If $A$, $B$ and $A \cap B$ are path connected open subsets of a trivial surface $P$ containing the basepoint, then $A \fuse B$ is isomorphic to $A \cup B$. \end{enumerate} \end{corollary} \begin{proof} We will prove statement (1).
-Suppose $P \imm Q$.
-We claim that $Q$ is the fusion of $P$ and $Q$.
-We must show that the statements of the fusion theorem are satisfied.
-Statement (I) is trivially true since $P \imm Q$ and $Q \imm Q$.
-Now consider statement (II).
-We see that if $Q \imm S$, then automatically $P \imm S$ by composition.
-Thus, the statement reduces to the tautology: if $Q \imm S$, then $Q \imm S$.
-Conversely, suppose that $P \fuse Q=Q$.
-Then, by statement (I) of the Fusion theorem, $P \imm Q$.

-Now consider statement (2).
-We have two immersions of $P$ into $R$.
-We are given an embedding $P \emb R$.
-Also by the Fusion Theorem, we have the composition $P \imm (P \fuse Q) \imm R$.
-Since immersions are unique, this composition must be an embedding and hence injective.
-Therefore $P \imm (P \fuse Q)$ is an injective immersion (i.e., an embedding).